 Looking to the future, the Skylake versions of the Xeon W family will be succeeded by Xeon W processors based on the Cascade Lake 14nm microarchitecture.
-The Cascade Lake Xeon X is expected to be released in mid-2018.
+The Cascade Lake Xeon W was expected to be released in mid-2018 - however, it was delayed until 2019.
 Like Skylake, Cascade Lake based on the Purley platform.

-Following Cascade Lake W will come Ice Lake W which will use a 10 nm process and will move from the Purley platform (also known as Xeon Scalable CPUs) to the Whitley platform - but that won’t appear until 2019.
+Following Cascade Lake W will come Ice Lake W which will use a 10 nm process and will move from the Purley platform (also known as Xeon Scalable CPUs) to the Whitley platform - but that won’t appear until later in 2019 or 2020.